odangomoe/Ningyou/README.md

 # Ningyou
-The puppet files to setup your own Odango.moe instance
+The Ansible files to setup your own Odango.moe instance